Modern Screen

-Modern Screen was an American fan magazine that for over 50 years featured articles, pictorials and interviews with film stars (and later television and music personalities).
+Modern Screen was an American fan magazine published between 1930 and 1985 that featured articles, pictorials and interviews with film stars (and later television and music personalities).

 Founding

 Modern Screen magazine debuted on November 3, 1930.
 Founded by the Dell Company of New York City it initially sold for 10 cents.
 Modern Screen quickly became popular and by 1933 it had become Photoplay magazine's main competition.
 It began to brag on its cover that it had "The Largest Circulation of Any Screen Magazine", and Jean Harlow is seen reading a copy of Modern Screen in the 1933 film Dinner at Eight.

 During the early 1930s, the magazine featured artwork portraits of film stars on the cover.
 By 1940 it featured natural color photographs of the stars and was charging 15 cents per issue.